MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/resources-in-android/fonts.md

 A font family is a set of fonts that have different weights and styles.
 For example, there might be separate font files for bold or italic fonts.
 The font family is defined by `font` elements in an XML file that is kept in the  **Resources/font** directory.
 Each font family should have it's own XML file.

-To create a a font family, first add all the fonts to the **Resources/font** folder.
+To create a font family, first add all the fonts to the **Resources/font** folder.
 Then create a new XML file in the font folder for the font family.
 The name of the XML file has no affinity or relationship to the fonts being referenced; the resource file can be any legal Android resource file name.
 This XML file will have a root `font-family` element that contains one or more `font` elements.
 Each `font` element declares the attributes of a font.

 The following XML is an example of a font family for the _Sources Sans Pro_ font that defines many different font weights.
 This is saved as file in the **Resources/font** folder named **sourcesanspro.xml**: